How Many Calories Should a Man Eat Per Day?

 He may need maintenance calories or a small surplus, especially if he is lifting weights and trying to improve strength.

-Calorie needs are not fixed.
-They shift based on several factors that affect how much energy your body uses each day.
+Calorie needs can change from person to person and from season to season.
+These are the main factors that affect how much energy your body uses each day.

 Height and Weight